Compare two cars

 Verdict

 Mercedes Benz appears just a bit more reliable, although the difference is truly marginal.
 The most important thing when deciding between any two vehicles should always be safety, both passive and active.
 In my opinion, everything taken into account, the German car beats the other contender by far, making it the best choice without even considering other things.
-From there things take a different direction, with Rover offering somewhat better performance, just enough to call it quicker.
-To make things even better, it consumps less fuel!
-It's really tough to make a final decision here, but if I'd need to, I'd say Rover.
+It all continues in the same direction, with Mercedes Benz offering somewhat better performance, just enough to call it quicker.
+It does come at a cost though, and that's the fuel consumption...
+It's really tough to make a final decision here, but if I'd need to, I'd say Mercedes Benz.
 Anyway, that's the most objective conclusion I could've came up with and it's based solely on the information found on this website.
 Aspects such as design, practicality, brand value and driving experience are there for you to measure them out.
 I suggest you spend two more minutes in order to find out which car, based on your needs and budget, would be picked by the virtual adviser™, among thousands of similar, yet so different vehicles.